druglogics/drabme/README.md

 the minimum value of the two single perturbations with respect to global output growth (similar to the **highest single agent** model for in vitro studies).
-The global output values mentioned are the average values for all models that had stable states for the specified perturbations.
+The global output values mentioned are the average values for all models that had attractors for the specified perturbations.
 So, an **ensemble-wise synergy** is called when the average global output value for a combination is less than the minimum of the two average values of the single perturbations.